nickyang28/ReadyOrNotCheat/README.md

  ## TODO
  - Finish the user inference
- - Develop a driver to inject the `.dll`
+ - Develop a driver to inject the `.dll` on Ring 0 level.